Configuration and environment variables

 Section titled “Authentication and identity”Set PREFACTOR_API_URL and PREFACTOR_API_TOKEN to configure the HTTP transport.
 To identify the agent sending data, use these optional variables:

-PREFACTOR_AGENT_ID— the registered agent’s name or ID (maps toagentIdin the SDK config)PREFACTOR_AGENT_NAME— an optional display name for the agentPREFACTOR_AGENT_IDENTIFIER— the version string for this deployment (maps toagentIdentifierin the SDK config; accepts a semver tag, commit SHA, or any identifier you want to track)
+PREFACTOR_AGENT_ID— the agent’s Prefactor ID (a ULID).
+Maps toagentIdin the SDK configPREFACTOR_AGENT_NAME— an optional display name for the agentPREFACTOR_AGENT_IDENTIFIER— the version string for this deployment (maps toagentIdentifierin the SDK config; accepts a semver tag, commit SHA, or any identifier you want to track)

 Capture and sampling